RenderKit/oidn/README.md

 pointers to memory allocated and managed by the user (this is the recommended, often easier and more efficient approach, if supported by the device) or by creating buffer objects (supported by all devices).
-To create a new data buffer with memory allocated and owned by the library, holding `byteSize` number of bytes, use
+To create a new data buffer with memory allocated and owned by the device, holding `byteSize` number of bytes, use

 ``` cpp